Farrah Abraham Dances Around In Unbuttoned Shirt As Fans Slam Her Bizarre Video

 “This is painful to watch,” one fan told the reality star in the comment section.

 “I didn’t recognize her with all that clothing on.
-The 2nd time I watched it I could clearly see her look of desperation for eternal fame,” another follower said, slamming Farrah in the process.
+The 2nd time I watched it I could clearly see her look of desperation for eternal fame,” another follower said, apparently slamming Farrah in the process.

-“Is she back on drugs?” another social media user asked.
+“Is she back on drugs?” asked another blunt social media user.

 “Some days you just need a fuzzy filter to hide your botched face,” one critic wrote.

-As previously reported by The Inquisitr, Farrah’s bizarre video posting comes about one month after she spoke out on her former franchise, Teen Mom OG, and the stars of the show.
+As previously reported by The Inquisitr, Farrah’s bizarre video posting comes about one month after she spoke out on her former franchise, Teen Mom OG, and about the stars of the show.

-Abraham told Radar Online that she believes the show should be cancelled due to it’s declining ratings and made-up storylines.
+Abraham told Radar Online she believes the show should be axed due to it’s declining ratings and made-up storylines.

 “[The show] should be cancelled.
 No one is believing the fake story lines.
-These other parents are super fans of the OG girls and have been fans, planned pregnancy is not what Teen Mom OG was about and now it’s okay to keep planning pregnancies to get on TV?
+These other parents are super fans of the OG girls… planned pregnancy is not what Teen Mom OG was about and now it’s okay to keep planning pregnancies to get on TV?
 Sad mainly for the children,” Abraham stated.

-Meanwhile, fans can see more of Farrah Abraham by following her on her Instagram account.
+Meanwhile, Farrah Abraham’s can see more of the reality star on her Instagram account.